 Inspired by the sad realities of South America's revolutionary past.

 |Alejandro's consciousness emerged like a submerged log from the depths of slumber.
-He slowly opened his eyelids, trying to protect his eyes as long as he could from the glaring stabs of the rising sun.
+He slowly opened his eyes, trying to shield them for as long as he could from the glaring stabs of the sun.
 It was going to be a sunny day, a sweaty day; perfect for toiling the land.

 "Simon?
 Are you here?"
 Alejandro scanned the yard for any sign of his brother.
-Only a chicken clucked a reply.
-"It's easier to convince a donkey to pray as a good christian, than Simon to go working for Don Batista.
-Maybe he's finally decided to grow up.
-Maybe," he muttered, picking up his plough from the wall of the shack.
+A chicken turned around and clucked a reply.
+"That's strange.
+It's easier to convince a donkey to pray like a good Christian than Simon to go working for Don Batista.
+Maybe—maybe he's finally decided to grow up." he muttered, picking up his plow from the wall of the shack.

 "I'm here, brother."

+Simon's gaze pierced him with the sharpness of a rapier.
 "That's an instrument of freedom, brother.
-And you can't be over freedom."
+And you can't never be over freedom."

-"It's better than to shovel manure for that Don Batista bastard for the rest of my bloody life."
+"It's sure better than to shovel manure for that Don Batista bastard for the rest of my bloody life."

 "Is that a request?
 Or an order?"

 Alejandro stared back at his brother, hissing the next words like a rattlesnake.
 "I am your older brother.
 You have to obey me for as long as you live.
 So, yes, that's an order!"
 A metallic sound reverberated in his ears.
 Alejandro lowered his eyes and met the gaze dark gaze of a muzzle.